canonical/launchpad-manual/explanation/css.rst

 modifying unless they are very generic.
 They may be generic typography modifiers (which would live in typography.css) or for a specific component (which will live in that components .css file).
-Component modifiers should be clearly labelled (using a clearly labeled section at the bottom of the stylesheet may be a good way to do this).
+Component modifiers should be clearly labelled (using a clearly labelled section at the bottom of the stylesheet may be a good way to do this).

 *Examples: a portlet could have a collapsed state which you would